-The Brazilian economy grew by just 0.9% in 2012, the reason for it being the Brazil’s idiosyncratic and structural factors.The steady rise in the exchange rates and persistent rise in wages in the absence of any reforms resulted in lack of competitiveness in the economy.
+The Brazilian economy fall down by -3.85 in 2015, the reason for it being the Brazil’s idiosyncratic and structural factors.The steady rise in the exchange rates and persistent rise in wages in the absence of any reforms resulted in lack of competitiveness in the economy.

 Economic Growth Indicators